fipro78/osgi-ds-getting-started-pde/tutorials/getting-started-with-osgi-declarative-services.md

     - If you do not see the tabs at the bottom of the recently opened editor with name _org.fipro.inverter.provider_, close the editor and open the  _pde.bnd_ file in the project _org.fipro.inverter.provider_.
         - Switch to the _pde.bnd_ tab
             - Add the `Bundle-ActivationPolicy` to get the bundle automatically started in an Equinox runtime
+            - Add the `-runee` instruction to create the requirement on Java 17
             - Add the `-buildpath` instruction to specify the dependency to the API bundle
             ```
             Bundle-Name: Inverter Provider